tkaye407/ModelTemplating/README.md

-In order to generate the templates:
+You may have to ruhn the following command: go get -u github.com/manifoldco/promptui

+Then to run the program you can do it o ne of 2 ways:
+1. ~ go run generate.go --> follow the CLI
+2. Or you can go into generate.go, make the useCLI variable equal to false:
-1. Go into generate.go and in the top of the file define the struct / interface name ("function"), receiver name ("fn"), and package name ("funcmodels")
-2. Then fill in the field name and types right below
+  In the file define the struct / interface name ("function"), receiver name ("fn"), and package name ("funcmodels") Then fill in the field name and types right below Then run: ~ go run generate.go
-3. run ~ sh run.sh

 Capitalization should not matter for the entry in generate.go